LBHackney-IT/lbh-microfrontend/packages/cli/readme.md

 Node 14 - https://nodejs.org/en/ Github Personal Access Token -
 https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

-NB: Most MTFH frontend repos are currently using `yarn` so it would be important to have `yarn` installed as a global.
+NB: Most mfe frontend repos are currently using `yarn` so it would be important to have `yarn` installed as a global.

 ## Commands